-^(%) When such a clause is not included in the contract, the respective liability shall never be counted against the MREL (see Article 55(2) last subparagraph BRRD2).
-Not affected are liabilities issued or entered into before the date mentioned in point (d) of Article 55(1) BRRD, i.e. the date of the transposition of BRRD (I) into the national legal framework.
+^{(&}lt;sup>120) When such a clause is not included in the contract in the absence of cross-border recognition framework, the liability should never be counted against the MREL (see last subparagraph of Article 55(2) BRRD).
+Not affected are liabilities issued or entered into before the date mentioned in point (d) of Article 55(1) BRRD, i.e. the date of the transposition of BRRD1 into the national legal framework.

-as of the date of publication of a suitable binding international agreement with a third country or statutory recognition(87), the SRB will exclude AT1 and T2 instruments governed by third country law (and issued after the national transposition of BRRD I) from MREL supply, unless the bank has included an effective and enforceable contractual recognition clause.
-If necessary, any additional shortfall arising from this change of treatment will be taken into account when setting transition periods in accordance with Article 12k SRMR(88).
+recognition(121), the SRB will exclude AT1 and T2 instruments governed by third-country law (and issued after the national transposition of BRRD1) from MREL supply, unless the bank has included an effective and enforceable contractual recognition clause.

-- 107 A recognition clause must be effective and enforceable to be compliant.
-The power of the resolution authority to request a legal opinion on the effectiveness and enforceability of the clause, on a case-by-case basis, is left unchanged(89). - For liabilities other than AT1 and T2 instruments governed by third country law, banks need to provide a legal opinion.
-Legal opinions signed after the date of the publication of this document will be assessed to be satisfactory where they meet the criteria(90) in Box 2 below(91).
-In principle, the SRB will not request legal opinions from banks where the proportion of their issuances governed by the laws of third countries with respect to the MREL-eligible stock is deemed not significant, and the SRB has sufficient information to assess the eligibility of such liabilities.
+- 120 A recognition clause must be effective and enforceable to be compliant.
+The power of the resolution authority to request a legal opinion on the effectiveness and enforceability of the clause, on a case-by-case basis, is left unchanged(122). - 121 For liabilities other than AT1 and T2 instruments governed by third-country law, banks need to provide a legal opinion.
+Legal opinions signed after the date of the publication of this document will be assessed to be satisfactory where they meet the criteria(123) in Box 2 below(124).
+In principle, the SRB will not request legal opinions from banks where the proportion of their issuances governed by the laws of third countries with respect to the MREL eligible stock is deemed not significant, and the SRB has sufficient information, and in particular the contractual terms, to assess the eligibility of such liabilities.